 Fees: Aside from local and federal taxes, Tello doesn’t have any fees.

-Phone compatibility: All Sprint cell phones are compatible, as are many iPhones and Google Nexus devices purchased from Apple, Google Play, AT&T, Verizon, T-Mobile or big-box stores will work.
+Phone compatibility: Any GSM device free of contract, VoLTE compatible, or other unlocked cell phones are compatible, as are many iPhones and Google Nexus devices purchased from Apple, Google, AT&T, Verizon, T-Mobile or big-box stores will work.
+All you have to do is to check your phone’s compatibility here.
 You’ll need a SIM card, which you can get for a one-time charge of $9.99.
 DeRosier said it was super easy signing up and transferring service to her phones.

 3. US Mobile